 After the first few days: Your formula-fed newborn will take from 2 to 3 ounces (60–90 mL) of formula per feeding and will eat every three to four hours on average during her first few weeks.
 (Breastfed infants usually take smaller, more frequent feedings than formula-fed infants).

-During the first month, if your baby sleeps longer than four to five hours and starts missing feedings, wake her up and offer a bottle.
+During the first few weeks: If your baby sleeps longer than four to five hours and starts missing feedings, wake her up and offer a bottle.

-By the end of her first month, she’ll be up to at least 4 ounces (120 ml) per feeding, with a fairly predictable schedule of feedings about every four hours.
+By the end of the first month: Your baby will be up to at least 4 ounces (120 mL) per feeding, with a fairly predictable schedule of feedings about every four hours.

 Initially it is best to feed your formula-fed newborn on demand, or whenever he cries because he's hungry.
 As time passes, he'll begin to develop a fairly regular timetable of his own.
 As you become familiar with his signals and needs, you'll be able to schedule his feedings around his routine.

-The most important thing to remember, whether you breastfeed or bottlefeed, is that your baby’s feeding needs are unique.
-No book can tell you precisely how much or how often he needs to be fed or exactly how you should handle him during feedings.
+The most important thing to remember, whether you breastfeed or bottlefeed, is that your baby's feeding needs are unique.
+No book―or website―can tell you precisely how much or how often he needs to be fed or exactly how you should handle him during feedings.
 You will discover these things for yourself as you and your baby get to know each other.

 Additional Information from HealthyChildren.org: